sagaxyz/node-infra/docs/pegasus_architecture.md

 1. Since the deployment is not present in the cluster, the controller deploys a chainlet deployment with the data read from SPC (e.g.: genesis params, chain id, etc)
 1. If there is not an available load balancer slot it spins up a new LoadBalancer service
 1. It adds a new sequential TCP port to the most recent LB and maps it to the chainlet p2p ClusterIP service.
-1. The chainlet application starts and coordinates a genesis with the other validators, advertising the LB address and port as well as a signed gentx file
+1. The chainlet application starts and coordinates a genesis with the other validators, advertising the LB address on chain
 1. Once the consensus is reached the chainlet starts producing blocks

 A chainlet runs out of funds:
 1. The controller infer the event reading from SPC
-1. If the deployment is still up and running, it deletes it along with the services and service mapping associated with it
+1. If the deployment is still up and running, it downscales it to 0 along with the services and service mapping associated with it

 A chainlet is restarted:
 1. The resources destroyed in the previous paragraph get reinstated